AztecProtocol/engineering-designs/docs/network-config/dd.md

 When this argument is provided the node performs a lookup of basic information about the network such as where to find p2p bootnodes or state snapshots.

 This information will be provided in the form of a json file, hosted at a known GitHub location owned by the foundation.
+The node will accept a new configuration value `NETWORK_CONFIG_LOCATION` which will default to this github location.
+This configuration value can be either a url or a path to a local file.

 It will still be possible for an operator to override sections of the configuration with their own provided values.
 As an example, it is possible to override the `bootnodes` configuration by populating the `BOOTSTRAP_NODES` environment variable.

-Parsing of this schema should be permissive, allowing for new keys to be added which a node at a given version is unaware of.
+Parsing of this schema should be permissive, allowing for new keys to be added which a node at a given version maybe unaware of.
 In this case that node would continue to use it's previously provided values.

 ```
 {